slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ## On growing old

 <!--
-- maturing is realizing how many things don't require your comment.
 > *"If you arrive to my age and nobody thinks well of you, I don't care how big your bank account is, your life is a disaster."
 -- Warren Buffett*
 > *"Aging is an extraordinary process where you become the person you always should have been."
 -- David Bowie*
-- everyone wants to live long but, no ones wants to be called old. -- icelandic proverb
 > *"An honest man is always a child."
--- Socrates
+-- Socrates*
 > *"We mature with the damage, not with the years."
 -- Mateus William*
 > *"It takes a very long time to become young."
 -- Pablo Picasso*
 “As a grown man you should know better than to go around advising people.” -- Bertolt Brecht
-> *"Old age is too high a price to pay for maturity.*
 > *"Men fear death, as children fear to go in the dark; and as that natural fear in children is increased with tales, so is the other."
 -- Francis Bacon*
 > *"The teachers of morality speak like angels, but live like men."
--- Sam Johnson (?)*
+-- Sam Johnson*
-> *"Everybody wants to go to heaven, but nobody wants to die.*
 > *"Go to Heaven for the climate, Hell for the company."
 -- Mark Twain*
-> *"People who want to share their religious views with you almost never want you to share yours with them.*
 > *"There is no sin but ignorance."
 -- Christopher Marlowe*
 > *"The old believe everything; the middle-aged suspect everything; the young know everything."
 -- Oscar Wilde*
+> *"everyone wants to live long but, no ones wants to be called old."
+-- Icelandic proverb*

+> *"Old age is too high a price to pay for maturity.*
+> *"People who want to share their religious views with you almost never want you to share yours with them.*
+> *"Everybody wants to go to heaven, but nobody wants to die.*
 - My life was sharply divided in two halves.
 In teh first half, I was always the youngest in teh group; in teh second half, I was always the oldest.
 Theer was no transitional period. -- stan ulam
 - after reaching a certain age, you are no longer viewed as a person. you become an institution and are you aere treated the way institutions are. you are expected to behave like a piece of period furniture, an architectual landmark.
+- maturing is realizing how many things don't require your comment.
 -->

 > *"We don’t stop playing because we grow old; we grow old because we stop playing."